-The wind in your hair, beautiful scenery, and enjoyable, gentle exercise: flying around the mountains on an e-bike is fantastic fun.
+Flying around the mountains on an e-bike is fantastic fun: the wind in your hair, beautiful scenery, and enjoyable, gentle exercise.
 You get all the benefits of cycling without all the exhausting, hard work and buckets of sweat you can expect on a conventional bike ride.

-As e-bikes become ever more popular, their availability in holiday destinations around the world have sky rocketed.
-With that said, some destinations are better suited to e-biking than others.
-Fortunately, in the Lakes and Mountains, where cycling has always been a popular pastime, the resorts are perfectly equipped to welcome e-bikers.
+As e-bikes become ever more popular, their availability in our holiday destinations has sky rocketed.
+In the Lakes & Mountains, where cycling has always been a popular pastime, the resorts are perfectly equipped to welcome e-bikers.

 Here are just a few of the perfect destinations for an e-biking holiday:

 Berchtesgaden and the idyllic Berchtesgaden National Park is a fantastic location to explore by bike, and a destination where gentle cycling is actively encouraged.
 The ‘Slowbike’ project is a 164km trail around the Austrian-Bavarian border intended especially for e-bikers.

 A 20km cycle ride through the Klausbachtal valley takes you from Lake Hintersee up to the Austrian border pass.
 Wherever you cycle, you’ll view excellent scenery.
 The Watzmann mountain provides the stunning backdrop to the 25km cycle between Berchtesgaden and Archenkanzel.
 Along the way, you will also encounter incredible views over Lake Königssee.

 There are bike hire shops all across town and you can expect to be able to hire bikes for between €25 and €30 per day.

 Cycling is a way of life in Kranjska Gora.
 Whether it is along gentle pathways or down full on, off-road trails, it is a defining part of the region’s adventurous culture.